Last updated on December 19, 2025

 By Force is today’s first card with X in its casting cost.
 This time around you can destroy X artifacts.
 Since you only have to pay a single red mana on top of the X this is one of the most efficient, non-wipe artifact removal spells.

-The reasons it’s this high is that it sits in this weird middle ground.
-You’re paying more than just one mana per artifact, it doesn’t have any flexibility, and it’s not a total board wipe.
+The reason it’s this high is that it sits in this weird middle ground.
+You’re paying more than just 1 mana per artifact, it doesn’t have any flexibility, and it’s not a total board wipe, unless you're rocking Hinata, Dawn-Crowned.

 Mizzium Mortars is an all-time classic.
-Two mana for four damage is great, and the overload ability makes for a great board wipe that’s reasonably priced.
+Two mana for 4 damage is great, and the overload ability makes for a great board wipe that’s reasonably priced.

-Cathartic Pyre is two mana for three damage to a creature or planeswalker.
+Cathartic Pyre is 2 mana for 3 damage to a creature or planeswalker.
 That’s not too bad at instant speed.

 You also get a second ability that allows you to discard cards to draw new ones.
 While you won’t use that ability most of the time, it’s nice to have since it prevents this card from being dead weight in certain situations.